ToshioCP/Gtk4-tutorial/src/sec19.src.md

 The function `gtk_builder_get_object` just returns the pointer to `menubar` and doesn't increase the reference count of `menubar`.
 So, if you released `bulder` before `gtk_application_set_menubar`, `builder` would be destroyed and `menubar` as well.

-## Action entry
+## Action Entry

-The coding for building actions and signal handlers is bothersome work as well.
+The coding for building actions and signal handlers is complex work as well.
 Therefore, it should be automated.
 You can implement them easily with GActionEntry structure and `g_action_map_add_action_entries` function.